 We've also seen an outbreak of short, funny videos on Instagram Reels, Tiktok, and Snapchat as a result of the pandemic and most of the world trying to survive.
 People have begun to share their regular updates with friends and relatives via short videos.
 They frequently use video editing tools to augment their video footage with Augmented reality technology such as lenses, virtual backgrounds, and face filters to make their movies more entertaining.

-With people's growing desire for greater personal privacy and a desire to make online communication more individualized and unique, AR avatars are becoming more popular.
-There are now over 4000 virtual YouTubers in Japan.
+AR avatars are getting more popular as people's demand for their personal privacy and a drive to make online communication more personalized and unique increases.
+Now in Japan, there are more than 4000 virtual YouTubers.
 Rather than confronting the camera, many individuals choose to use a digital edition of themselves in the form of an avatar.

 AR technology is no longer restricted to Snapchat's amusing filters or Pokemon Go.
 This software is used in essentially every aspect of our lives, including education, work, healthcare, and entertainment.
-The degree to which organizations can adjust it to their benefit will have an impact on their competitive advantage and the effectiveness with which they can create long-term client connections.
+The degree to which organizations can adjust it to their benefit will have a lasting impact based on their competitive edge and the efficiency with which they can establish long-term client relationships.